r0bnet/az-blob-to-file-sync/README.md

 to be used for blob to file synchronization or otherwise it will try to sync to a file share that has the same name as the blob container.

+## Test locally
+Enter the environment variables in the `local.settings.json`.
+After that you can check this documentation to test it: https://docs.microsoft.com/en-us/azure/azure-functions/functions-debug-event-grid-trigger-local

 ## TODO
 - Make the source container variable optional (handle events from all containers)